pact-foundation/roadmap/rfc/0000-configuration-and-shared-files.md

   If the operating system cannot be detected, the fallback location _should_ be used.

   If the operating system is detected and the configuration file is found in the fallback location, a warning _should_ be displayed informing the user to relocate the configuration.
+The exception to this is if the location of the config file is explicitly set, in which case the warning _must not_ be displayed.

   If an end user has multiple user configuration files, it is undefined behaviour.